 CHRISTOPHER A. STECHER

 Chris Stecher is a shareholder in Keesal, Young & Logan’s San Francisco office.
 Since joining Keesal, Young & Logan in September 2001, Chris has worked in most of the firm’s practice areas, and he currently focuses on securities, employment, and general business litigation.
 Chris has extensive experience defending brokerage firms and financial advisors in cases involving customer complaints and has represented clients in securities arbitration forums, such as the NASD, the NYSE, and the PCX (now combined into one forum, FINRA).
 He represents employers in all aspects of employment litigation in federal and state trial and appellate courts, as well as in arbitration and before state agencies.
 Chris’ employment practice includes representation of clients in wrongful termination, employment discrimination, harassment, retaliation, compensation, breach of contract, and unfair competition cases, as well as wage and hour class actions and collective actions.
-Chris also has handled litigation between businesses, including disputes regarding restrictive covenants, trade secrets, defamation, employee raiding, unfair competition, insurance coverage, property development, breach of contract, and other business conduct.
+Chris also handles litigation between businesses, including disputes regarding restrictive covenants, trade secrets, defamation, employee raiding, unfair competition, trademark infringement, insurance coverage, property development, breach of contract, and other business conduct.

-Chris has experience in all phases of litigation, from pre-suit investigation, to discovery, to dispositive motions and resolution through trial or arbitration.
+Chris has experience in all phases of litigation, from pre-suit investigation, to discovery, to dispositive motions and resolution through trial and arbitration.
 He also has handled appellate briefing before the Ninth Circuit Court of Appeals and argued before the California Court of Appeal.
 Apart from his litigation practice, Chris regularly advises clients in areas such as employee discipline, employee compensation and benefits, non-compete laws, wage and hour issues, leaves of absence, and compliance with other local, state, and federal laws.
-Chris also serves on the firm’s diversity and inclusion committee which focuses the firm’s efforts to promote diversity within the firm and throughout the legal community.
+Chris also serves on the firm’s Diversity and Inclusion Committee, which guides and implements the firm’s goals of promoting diversity within the firm and throughout the legal community.

 Chris’ trial and arbitration practice focuses on the following: